How To Create Amazon Infographics

 But like any beautiful creation, infographics require knowledge and a certain flair of art to attract your audience masterfully.
 Today, we will explore a guide on how to create compelling infographics.

 Every image has a story to tell.
 Consider what kind of story you are trying to portray and what summarizes your product best.
-Your listing images should be sequenced in the order of questions that customers will have when selecting a product.
+Your listing images should be sequenced in the order of questions customers will have when selecting a product.

 To create such a roadmap for your images, you must first find answers to some basic questions such as:

 1) Who is your target audience?
 Knowing who you are targeting is crucial for deciding what information to include.
-For example, if you are selling fitness bands then your target audience would be active people between the ages of 18 and 35 years.
-These individuals are most probably busy in their work or student life and hence should be informed that these bands can be used indoors, outdoors, at home and at the gym so they do not necessarily have to run to the gym after their work or classes and can work out from anywhere.
+For example, if you are selling fitness bands, then your target audience would be active people between the ages of 18 and 35 years.
+These individuals are most probably busy in their work or student life and hence should be informed that these bands can be used indoors, outdoors, at home, and at the gym, so they do not necessarily have to run to the gym after their work or classes and can work out from anywhere.

 2) What are you trying to achieve, ultimately?
 Making infographics because they are trending is not adequate.
-You need to find out how it can help you establish your audience, gain buyer confidence, increase your conversions.
+You need to find out how it can help you establish your audience, gain buyer confidence, and increase your conversions.

 3) How do you give your audience a brick & mortar experience?
 Putting yourself in the buyer’s shoes is the best way to do this.
-Imagine if you were to see your product for the first time online, what would be the questions that would come to mind.
+Imagine if you were to see your product for the first time online, what would be the questions that would come to mind?
 Put together all answers to those questions and include them in your infographics.
 This could be dimensions, material details, installation method, etc.

 The Content – Choose a captivating feature heading to bring out the very essence of your infographic.
 A key feature that caters to the customer’s emotions and desires is a definite way to gain their interest.
 Since there is limited space available – Keep it simple, bold, and informative.
 You can use the format below to create a compelling infographic image: